-- Anticipation - Shows expectancy or prediction
+- Anticipation - showing excitement or prediction before a familiar stimulus or activity

 KS4 - ASDAN Sensory Transition Challenge

-KS5 - AQA Unit Awards.
+KS5 - AQA Unit Awards

 Each student on Grove pathway should have the opportunity throughout their time at Greenvale to experience: